-1. Knowledge and Insight
+2. Application of Knowledge and Insight

 - a.
-Graduates possess comprehensive knowledge and understanding of the subjects which are central in one of the three tracks: Public Policy and Social Programmes in Latin America; Cultural Analysis of Image and Discourse in Latin America; and Language Variation and Cultural Change. - b.
-Graduates have knowledge of the most important contemporary theoretical debates within the central theme of the track they have chosen and they are able to critically reflect on those debates. - 2.
-Application of Knowledge and Insight - a.
-Graduates have the ability to analyse the texts which are treated in the track they have chosen in an critical manner and to place these texts in their cultural and historical context. - b.
+Graduates have the ability to analyse the texts which are treated in the track they have chosen in a critical manner and to place these texts in their linguistic, cultural and/or historical context. - b.
 Graduates are able to translate the acquired knowledge on key issues and the academic debates around them into relevant research questions, which in terms of content and scope can be studied in an independent research. - c.
 Graduates have a thorough knowledge of up-to-date research methods used in the followed path (such as interviewing techniques, cultural analysis, and so forth) and are able to operationalize this knowledge in an independent way into a concrete and feasible research design. - d.
-Graduates are able to carry out independent research in Latin America and they possess the intercultural skills to work there with relevant individuals and institutions.
+Graduates are able to carry out independent research in the field of Latin American studies and they possess the intercultural skills to work there with relevant individuals and institutions.